 All in all, 8x binoculars can be used with most kinds of terrains and a lot of different environments.
 This applies to both heavily wooded areas as well as wide open spaces.
 When using a pair of binoculars with a lower magnification, your images will come out a lot brighter.
 You will have a greater FOV, which means that you can follow around birds that like to move fast and the ones that are off in the distance.

-When you are using a higher power magnification, such as with 10x binoculars, you will be able to take in more details.
+When you are using a slightly higher magnification, such as with 10x binoculars, you will be able to take in more details.
 This is very practical when you want to look at different types of wildlife.
 Slower moving birds will usually be in an open environment, which will not be hard to see even when your binoculars have a narrower field of view.

 If you are using binoculars that have extremely high magnification such as 12x or more, you will need a tripod to help you gain a steady image.
 Also, do not buy the inexpensive binoculars that have a high magnification – they are significantly inferior in terms of image quality, clarity and durability.
 Cheap, high magnification binoculars often produce distorted images.